 AFT Secretary-Treasurer Lorretta Johnson

 LORRETTA JOHNSON is the secretary-treasurer of the American Federation of Teachers, AFL-CIO.
-She was elected to the position by a unanimous vote of the AFT executive council in July 2011.
+She was originally elected to the position by a unanimous vote of the AFT executive council in July 2011.
 Johnson was overwhelmingly re-elected in July 2012 at the AFT’s biennual convention in Detroit, and again at the 2014 convention in Los Angeles.

 In October 2011, Johnson was elected treasurer of the AFT Educational Foundation and chair of the AFT Benefit Trust.
 Two months prior, she was elected as a vice president of the AFL-CIO—the federation representing 56 national and international unions, including the AFT.
 Johnson also serves on the board of directors of the Albert Shanker Institute.

 Before becoming AFT secretary-treasurer, Johnson was the union’s executive vice president (2008 to 2011).
 And she chaired the AFT Paraprofessionals and School-Related Personnel (PSRP) program and policy council from 1979 until October 2011.
 Prior to that, she was an AFT vice president for 30 years.
 Johnson also served as president of the Baltimore Teachers Union’s paraprofessional chapter for 35 years and as president of AFT-Maryland for 17 years.